 Your immune system may take 1 to 2 years or longer to recover after a transplant.
 Bone marrow aspiration or biopsy is used to check your bone marrow.
 You will need to have many immunizations updated.
 Check with your doctor to find out which immunizations you will need.

 - After high doses of chemotherapy for killing cancer cells.
 The chemotherapy also destroys your bone marrow.
 The stem cell transplant gives you back your normal bone marrow.

 - To treat diseases that damage the bone marrow, such as multiple myeloma.

-- Experimentally (and rarely) to treat solid tumors, such as Reference breast cancer Opens New Window or Reference testicular cancer Opens New Window.
+- Experimentally (and rarely) to treat solid tumors, such as breast cancer or testicular cancer.
 It is also used to treat tumors that develop from cells producing eggs or sperm (germ cell tumors), such as dysgerminomas and teratomas.

 - Experimentally for gene therapy and the treatment of other diseases, such as diabetes.

 The success of a transplant depends on the type and stage of the disease and your age and general health.

 The original disease may come back after the transplant.
 If relapse occurs after autologous transplant, chemotherapy or other treatments may be used.

 Early complications usually occur within 5 to 10 days and include:

 - Mouth sores.

 - Bleeding because of severe reduction in red blood cells, white blood cells, and platelets.